 Property improvements on commercial real estate assets can also increase both profit and earned income collection.
 For example, the addition of gyms, laundry facilities, bike rooms, etc. in multifamily properties can command higher rent.
 Such improvements can improve the quality of life of tenants, as well as the bottom line for investors.

-As our study revealed, private real estate returns outpaced inflation by approximately 6% in all inflationary environments.
+As our Index Study revealed, private real estate returns outpaced inflation by approximately 6% in all inflationary environments.
 Real estate investments performed particularly well during periods of the highest inflation in the U.S, which may make this asset class even more attractive in our current economic environment.

 Ways to Allocate to Private Real Estate

-Here we explore three different methods that investors may use to allocate to private real estate, in order to potentially achieve the benefits shown in our asset allocation study.
+Here we explore three different methods that investors may use to allocate to private real estate, in order to potentially achieve the benefits shown in our studies.

 Balanced Approach: We allocated 10% to CRE in our balanced portfolio by splitting the money equally between the existing stocks and bonds.
 This approach strikes an attractive balance between improvements in both the risk and return of the original 60/40 portfolio.